jonisavo/uicomponents/README.md

 `[AssetPath]` doesn't have much of an impact when applied to a single component.
-However, much like with the `IAssetResolver` dependency, it can be applied to a parent class an inherited.
+However, much like with the `IAssetResolver` dependency, it can be applied to a parent class and inherited.

 ```c#
 using UIComponents.Editor;